" " wisno wood furniture finishing: Triangle color theory for wood finishing

 The red part is stained with a green stain; the yellow is stained with purple stain, while the white part is stained with a brown stain.
 All the stain applied are to bring the varied color of wood to be an even brown color.
 After we get the even wood color than we can apply the other finishing materials such as body stain, sealer, top coat and glaze colors to achieve the desired results.
 By this process we can expect to get better match final color.

-This same principle is also can be use at the time when we apply pad to even the final color.
+This same principle is also can be use at the time when we apply pad stain to even the final color.
 In the finishing process sometime we find that after top coat or sealer the result color is slightly away from the target, such as a reddish, greenish or yellowish.
-To bring the color to the desired color, we need to tone down the in correct color.
-The pad stain color for correction purpose is selected in the same way.
-The red color is toned down with green stain, the yellow stain is used to kill the dark purple color, etc. The principle is that to tone the incorrect color and bring to the brown we use the opposite color in the triangle color diagram.
+To bring the color to the desired color, we need to tone down the color to go to the right color.
+We can apply some pad stain in small amount to reduce the "too much" color.
+We can apply green pad stain to tone down the reddish color.
+We can use the yellow stain to neutralize the dark purple color, etc.